What is Attendance Allowance

 A practical guide to claiming Attendance Allowance benefit

 This guide covers what Attendance Allowance is, how it is assessed, paid and claimed for in the UK.
-Read on if you need an introduction to Attendance Allowance or are interested in claiming the benefit.
+Read on if you need an introduction to Attendance Allowance or are interested in claiming attendance allowance.
 The guide is written by Benefit Answers who are provide help and advice to those seeking to claim benefits.

 5 minute read | Still need help?
 Ask us a question